justincervantes/chess-client/README.md

 # Assumptions and Assertions

 - The board is always facing the current user, and there is no view switching (you can't flip the board to see what your opponent sees).
-This enables rule checking to be consistent.
 - You don't need to handle rule checking the opponent's moves, assume that everyone is a good actor as this isn't a ranked system with matchmaking.
+- There is no free chess play, which enables you to move white then black.
+This has been done to save time when generating the rules, and will be a task for a later iteration if this project is still fun.

 # Instructions to Run